CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Cash Management Agreement means an agreement to provide cash management services, including treasury, depository, overdraft, credit or debit card, electronic funds transfer, or other cash management arrangements, to which a Grantor is a party and a lender under the First Lien Credit Agreement or an Affiliate of such lender is the applicable counterparty at the date hereof or at the time it enters into such agreement (even if such counterparty later ceases to be such a lender or Affiliate).

-Collateral means all of the property of any Grantor, whether real, personal, or mixed, that is (or is required to be) both First Lien Collateral and Second Lien Collateral, including any property subject to Liens granted pursuant to section 6, “Insolvency Proceedings,” to secure both First Lien Obligations and Second Lien Obligations.
+Collateral means all of the property of any Grantor, whether real, personal, or mixed, that is (or is required to be) both First Lien Collateral and Second Lien Collateral, including any property subject to Liens granted pursuant to section 6, “Insolvency Proceedings,&rdquo; to secure both First Lien Obligations and Second Lien Obligations.

 [Alternative Definition]

-[Collateral means, at any time of determination, the First Lien Collateral and all other property of any Grantor in which each of First Lien Agent and Second Lien Agent has, pursuant to the First Lien Collateral Documents and the Second Lien Collateral Documents, respectively, a valid and perfected Lien (which Lien has not been avoided, disallowed, set aside, invalidated, or subordinated pursuant to Chapter 5 of the Bankruptcy Code or otherwise) securing payment of First Lien Obligations or Second Lien Obligations, respectively, and including any Lien granted pursuant to section 6, “Insolvency Proceedings,” to secure both First Lien Obligations and Second Lien Obligations.]
+[Collateral means, at any time of determination, the First Lien Collateral and all other property of any Grantor in which each of First Lien Agent and Second Lien Agent has, pursuant to the First Lien Collateral Documents and the Second Lien Collateral Documents, respectively, a valid and perfected Lien (which Lien has not been avoided, disallowed, set aside, invalidated, or subordinated pursuant to Chapter 5 of the Bankruptcy Code or otherwise) securing payment of First Lien Obligations or Second Lien Obligations, respectively, and including any Lien granted pursuant to section 6, “Insolvency Proceedings,&rdquo; to secure both First Lien Obligations and Second Lien Obligations.]

 [END OF ALTERNATIVE DEFINITION]